Yi-Shi94/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 # Unsupervised Deep Shape Descriptor with Point Distribution Learning
 &nbsp; &nbsp;This repository contains sampling code for the 'Unsupervised Deep Shape Descriptor with Point Distribution Learning'.
-This is my first paper, and I truly believe it can be improved and finalized in a better shape.
-Therefore, this README file contains important infomation for data and experiments.
 The code has just been reoredered and separated from another project.
 I hope this repo can be helpful for those want to run the method on customized settings.
-Please make a post in Issues if you have encountered any problem.
+Feel free to contact me for any issue related to the code.

 Useful Links
 ----------------